runabol/sicp-course/README.md

 Fork the repo.

-Study each item in sequence and check off each item once you've finished it and move on to the next item.
+Study each item in sequence, checking off each item as you finish it before moving on to the next item on the list.

 # The course